"The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 "Decided to take a beat & not comment on the Trump & Elon donnybrook," he posted, using the Irish term for brawl.
 He suggested such conflicts "fade into kerfuffles before you know it."

-For a Type 3, this was strategic restraint.
-When two powerful allies are at war, picking sides means losing one relationship.
-Better to wait for the dust to settle.
-Which it did when Trump and Musk publicly reconciled in September 2025.
+When two powerful allies are at war, picking sides costs you one relationship permanently.
+Better to hold position until the dust clears.
+Which it did — Trump and Musk publicly reconciled in September 2025, and Jason was still on good terms with both.

 Drawing Lines on ICE